-Universal Credit is the main working-age benefit which is being phased in by the Department for Work and Pensions from October 2013 onwards.
-It will combine the current means-tested support for adults of working age and children into one benefit.
+Universal Credit is the main working-age benefit which the Department for Work and Pensions has been phasing in since October 2013.
+It combines the current means-tested support for adults of working age and children into one benefit.
 All current means-tested benefits and Tax Credits will be stopped including Housing Benefit.
 Universal Credit will replace the following benefits:-

 - Income Support